 Robert Atkin is a writer, website designer, theology student, father and husband.
-At present he runs a website design business and is researching for a couple of books in between writing essays for a theology degree.
+At present he runs a website design business and is researching for a couple of books.
 This website is a collection of essays and other writing projects.
 Read More…